OpenNMS/opennms-provisioning-integration-server/README.md

 It will give you a list of all tagged releases.
 There are several other branches which follow the [nvie] branch pattern and has the following naming convention

-* 'master' A production-ready state
+* 'master' a production-ready state
 * 'release-*' a stable release
 * 'hotfix-*' fix for bugs
 * 'feature-*' enhance the software with a new feature